-

 Saving lives through CPR education in Central New York

-FamilyCare Medical Group and the American Heart Association provide Hands-Only CPR training equipment to community organizations With nearly 3 out of 4 cardiac arrests outside of the hospital occurring in … Read more
+FamilyCare Medical Group and the American Heart Association provide Hands-Only CPR training equipment to community organizations With nearly 3 out of 4 cardiac arrests outside of the hospital occurring in homes, knowing how to perform CPR is critically important[1].
+CPR, especially if performed immediately, could double or triple a cardiac arrest victim’s chance of survival[2]. … Read more

 -